acca3003/d2l-es/chapter_introduction/index.md

 It then updates
 the parameter in the direction that may reduce the loss.

-## Kinds of Machine Learning Problems
+## Tipos de Problemas de Machine Learning

 The wake word problem in our motivating example is just one among